evelyn-zhan/evelyn-zhan/README.md

 ## ⚡ Technologies

-These are the technologies that I am familiar with, and have ever used before.
+These are the languages and technologies that I am familiar with.

 **Programming Languages**